15 credits cr.

 Education on campus will have both theoretical and practical content and consists of lectures, seminars, group tasks, literature seminars, project work, presentations and assignments.

 Seminars, study visits, group tasks and web-based tasks are mandatory.
 Absence can be compensated in accordance with instructions by the course tutor.
-With an absence over 45% from meetings on campus, the student is considered not to have taken the course and must reregister in order to complete the course at a later stage.
+With an absence over 45% from the obligatory sessions the student is considered not to have taken the course and must re-register in order to complete the course at a later stage.

 The Study Guide for the course will be published at the latest one month prior to the course start.

-The course is examined on the basis of individual assignments and group presentations.
+The course is examined on the basis of individual assignments and group work and group presentations.

 ScheduleThe schedule will be available no later than one month before the start of the course.
 We do not recommend print-outs as changes can occur.
 At the start of the course, your department will advise where you can find your schedule during the course.